 One of the pleasures of being retired is that I can now wander aimlessly through places like “Market 28” just for the pleasure of taking in the sights, sounds, and adventure.
 I wasn’t looking for souvenirs or tee shirts to take home so I could prove I was in Cancun; I was just in the place to people watch, soak up some atmosphere and even though the place is a relative frenzy, relax a little.
 I surprised myself.
 I actually had a good time and managed to pick up a few things I actually needed.

-If you can pull back the curtain on the chaos you will discover a community of small shop keepers and restaurateurs doing their best to provide for their families and survive in an ever more punishing competition with big box retailers who would like nothing more than to take away even their small profits.
+If you can pull back the curtain on the chaos in Market 28 in Cancun you will discover a community of small shopkeepers and restaurateurs doing their best to provide for their families and survive in an ever more punishing competition with big-box retailers who would like nothing more than to take away even their small profits.
 Look and you will see generations working together to make things work.
 There are young children doing homework in the corners, grandparents keeping things orderly and ambitious entrepreneurs arranging and rearranging to make things look as inviting as possible.

-So, next time if you are in one of these markets and can take the time to see beyond the commotion, the tee shirts with “funny” sayings and refrigerator magnets you will see something that is moving and heartwarming.
+So, next time, you are in one of these markets, take the time to see beyond the commotion, the tee shirts with “funny” sayings and refrigerator magnets; see something that is moving and heartwarming.
 Just please, don’t bargain too hard.
-These people are just trying to make a life like everyone else in the world.
+The people in Market 28 in Cancun are just trying to make a life like everyone else in the world.

 How to Get to Market 28 From the Hotel Zone in Cancun

 Take the R2 or R15 bus and tell the driver you want to go to Market 28.
 They will tell you where to get off, then it is only a few blocks walk to the market.